 A known creditor must receive written notice directly, and unknown creditors are informed through a notice published in a local newspaper.
 There are strict deadlines for a creditor to file a claim with the probate court, but generally, the creditor claim period is three months.
 Florida does not let creditors make a claim more than two years after a person’s death.

 Once the decedent’s creditors have been paid off or notified of the decedent’s passing, the representative will distribute assets to their rightful heirs.
 The distribution of property can include money, property, personal possessions, and other assets.
 If there are any disputes with the distribution of property, the case may be filed in court.

 To consult with an experienced estate planning / probate lawyer today, call 855-686-6752

 Joint accounts, accounts with a “pay on death” designation, or a right of survivorship account, generally pass outside of probate.
 Assets titled in the name of a revocable trust also will avoid the probate process.
-In such instances, it is possible that many assets pass outside of probate, or without the supervision of estate lawyers and the probate court system.
-Thus, the Last Will and Testament, if one exists, will not govern these assets.

 Complete a Request a Consultation form now

 What Our Firm Can Do for You

 We understand that the probate process in Florida can get confusing.
 When you call our team, we can answer any questions you have about the legal process.
 We can also give you insight into how our team can manage your estate planning affairs.
 We can: